{{ summaryHeading }}

 Direction factor

-The selected percentage of ideal annual output based on roof direction.
+The selected percentage of ideal output for the roof direction.

 System losses

-Output reduction for equipment, wiring, soiling, shade, temperature, and availability assumptions.
+Combined output reduction for inverter, wiring, soiling, mismatch, shade, temperature, and availability assumptions.

 References: